 PARAMETER DESCRIPTION <vid-list></vid-list> A comma-separated list, or a range of VLANs, all of which have previously been configured with the private-vlan setting of ufo . primary-upstream The primary interface port/LAG that the UFO VLAN will attempt to use as the upstream interface.
 More than one primary-upstream interface can be configured. secondary-upstream The interface that the UFO VLAN will revert to use as the upstream port if all the primary-upstream ports are unavailable due to being either operationally down (i.e. Link Down) or blocked from forwarding (e.g. STP).
-More than one secondary-upstream interface can be configured. stp STP will determine if the interface plays the role of an STP Root Port for the CIST, or for the MSTI that this UFO VLAN belongs to.
-If it is, then UFO will designate the interface as an upstream interface member for the UFO VLAN. epsr If the UFO VLAN is a protected data VLAN in an EPSR instance, and the interface is one of the transit node's interfaces, then the interface will determine if an EPSR Master is reachable from the interface.
+More than one secondary-upstream interface can be configured. stp STP will determine if the interface plays the role of an STP Root for the CIST, or for the MSTI that this UFO VLAN belongs to.
+If then UFO will designate the interface as an upstream interface member for the UFO VLAN. epsr If the UFO VLAN is a protected data VLAN in an EPSR instance, and the interface is one of the transit node's interfaces, then the interface will determine if an EPSR Master is reachable from the interface.
 If it is, then UFO will designate the interface as an upstream interface member for the UFO VLAN.
-Otherwise it is downstream. g8032 (Future) In the future, g8032 can be used to determine whether the interface is upstream or downstream.
-If the UFO VLAN is one of the traffic data VLANs being protected in a G8032/ERP instance and the interface is one of the East or West interfaces, then the interface will determine if the 'Hello' G8032 node is reachable from the interface.
-If it is, then UFO will designate the interface as an upstream interface member for the UFO VLAN.
-Otherwise the interface is downstream. иср (Future) In the future, an Allied Telesis protocol upstream Control Protocol (UCP) will be used to determine whether the interface can reach the upstream UCP beacon generator.
-If it is, then UFO will designate the interface as an upstream interface member for the UFO VLAN.
+Otherwise it is downstream.

-Table 4: Parameter descriptions for the switchport mode private-vlan ufo command awplus(config-if)# no switchport mode private-vlan ufo <vid-list>
+Table 7: Parameter descriptions for the switchport mode private-vlan ufo command